 Engelmann, Memoirs of the American Academy of Arts and Science n.s.
 4(1): 51, 1849

 Oddly, the original description of O. phaeacantha is muddled and describes two different species.
-Two different entities were combined in the original description of O. phaeacantha.
-The first, a smaller plant, is the one that became O. phaeacantha.
+Two different Opuntia species were combined in the original description of O. phaeacantha.
+The first, a smaller prickly pear cactus, is the one that became O. phaeacantha.
 The second, larger one, was named var. major by Engelmann and it grew in another location; this taxon is the same basic thing as O. dulcis.

 In addition to the many specific epithets, many subspecific varieties of O. phaeacantha have been described including var brunnea (= O. camanchica), var major (= O. dulcis), var nigricans (= typical O. phaeacantha), var phaeacantha, and var superbospina.
 Many of the published varietal names are technically valid, they just don’t apply to O. phaeacantha, or they are absolute synonyms (e.g., nigricans is based on the type specimen of O. phaeacantha.
 Many garden variants of this wide-ranging species have also been described.
 See Green and Ferguson (2012) for more information about O. phaeacantha and names.
 Therefore, distinctive populations of this Opuntia have not been properly named.
 Proper identification and naming of multiple taxa may happen in the future, and perhaps new species will be separated out.